Testing the impact of a local cache for building Discourse

 In addition to the reduced latency, switching to a self hosted cache has a couple of other benefits.

 GitHub's caching action does not yet support using a custom S3 server, so we had to make some minor adjustments to the Discourse's workflow files.
-For this reason, if you use something like setup-go or setup-node, you won't be able to just set cache: true
+For this reason, if you use something like setup-go or setup-node, you won't be able to just set cache: true.
+Instead you'll need an independent caching step with the testpkg/actions-cache action.

 If you'd like to reach out to us and see if we can advise you on how to optmise your builds, you can set up a call with us here..